Gorzontrok/Mods-Broforce/ReskinMod/HowToAddAReskin.md

 ### Armless' SpriteSheet

- If the character have an armless Spritesheet, add `_armless_anim0` after the character's name.
+ If the character has an armless Spritesheet, add `_armless_anim0` after the character's name.
  e.g. 'Nebro_armless_anim.png' *or* 'nebro_armless_anim.png'

 ### Avatar's SpriteSheet